-Colorado Hospital Association (CHA) is the leading voice of the state’s hospital community, representing more than 100 hospitals and health systems throughout Colorado.
+Colorado Hospital Association (CHA) is the leading voice of the state’s hospital community, representing 110 hospitals and health systems throughout Colorado.
 CHA serves as a trusted, credible and reliable resource on health issues, hospital data and trends for its members, media, policymakers and the general public.
 CHA partners with its members to work towards health reform and performance improvement, and provides advocacy and representation at the state and federal level.
 Colorado hospitals and health systems are committed to providing coverage and access to safe, high-quality and affordable health care.
 CHA focus areas include:

 Clinical Excellence: CHA is committed to improving clinical excellence in hospitals across the state.
 CHA works to enhance the culture of safety among member hospitals by offering educational opportunities, technical support and guidance on a variety of evidence-based initiatives that both expand the quality of care and advance leadership’s commitment to patient safety issues.
 CHA is an active leader and participant in key patient safety projects, including the Hospital Engagement Network (HEN) and Reducing Hospital Readmissions and Safe Transitions Collaborative.

 Center for Health Information and Data Analytics: CHA has created a robust analytics function that is crucial to informing CHA’s advocacy on behalf of its members.
 The Center for Health Information and Data Analytic’s goal is to proactively use data to predict the effect of potential policy changes on hospitals and health systems and study variations in clinical practice throughout the state.

 Financial Policy: CHA continually provides its members with information and updates regarding payer functions and government reimbursement.
 The Association vigorously advocates on behalf of its members to ensure the financial stability of hospitals, and allow them to best serve their communities.